Deutschfreiheitliche Partei

 The Deutschfreiheitliche Partei (in English, German Freedom Party, in Italian Partito Libertario Tedesco) was a political party active in Tyrol at the end of the 19th and the beginning of the 20th century.
-It had a Liberal national orientation.
+It had a Liberal-national orientation.

 It originated in 1880 from a section of the German Liberal Party, which was active across Austria.
 This new party, however, was only active in the County of Tyrol.
-Among the major leasers of the party were Julius Perathoner, burgomaster of Bolzano from 1895 to 1922.
+Among the major leasers of the party were Julius Perathoner, the burgomaster of Bolzano from 1895 to 1922.

-Active in Alto Adige after its annexation to Italy after World War I, the part ran in the 1921 election in a coalition with the Tiroler Volkspartei called the Deutscher Verband which won 90% of the German-speaking vote and elected four members to the Camera dei deputati - Eduard Reut-Nicolussi, Karl Tinzl, Friedrich von Toggenburg and Wilhelm von Walther.
+Active in Alto Adige (South Tyrol) after its annexation to Italy after World War I, the part ran in the 1921 election in a coalition with the Tiroler Volkspartei called the Deutscher Verband which won 90% of the German-speaking vote and elected four members to the Camera dei deputati - Eduard Reut-Nicolussi, Karl Tinzl, Friedrich von Toggenburg and Wilhelm von Walther.

 In Austrian Tyrol, the party joined with the Großdeutsche Volkspartei in 1920/1921.